Dear Parish Faithful & Friends in Christ,

 However, I would like to return to St. John's Gospel for the purpose of this meditation and share a few words about the extraordinary encounter between the Risen Lord and Mary Magdalene recorded there (20:11-18).
 This is an encounter like no other.
 I recall the renowned British biblical scholar C. H. Dodd writing that this account in St. John's Gospel has no remote counterpart in all of the ancient literature of the Graeco-Roman world.
 It is absolutely unique.

 At first, as recorded above, Mary Magdalene believed that the tomb was empty because "they have taken the Lord out of the tomb" (20:2).
 This was her "natural" reaction to the fact of the empty tomb.
-She then temporarily disappears from the narrative as we hear of Sts.
-Peter and John discovering the empty tomb, prompted by her troubling words.
+She then temporarily disappears from the narrative as we hear of the disciples Peter and John discovering the empty tomb, prompted by her troubling words.
 But after this discovery "the disciples went back to their home" (v.
 17).
 Then, Mary appears again "weeping outside the tomb" (v.
 11).
 When she stoops to look into the tomb she is surprised by the presence of two angels, who pointedly ask her, "Woman, why are you weeping?"
 She again repeats her despairing belief that "they have taken away my Lord" (v.13).
 At this point "she turned around and saw Jesus standing, but she did not know that it was Jesus" (v.
 14).

 And then that remarkable dialogue and encounter occurs.